-When a jet interacts with its surrounding medium, two shocks develop simultaneously, one propagating outwards into the external medium (the ``forward shock''; FS) and the other traveling backwards into the jet (the ``reverse shock''; RS).
-Consequent bright optical flashes from the RS in the early episode are predicted on a theoretical basis \cite{Meszaros97,Meszaros99,Sari99,ZhangB03,Fan04}, though the early optical afterglows of a few GRBs have shown evidence for an additional emission component arising from a strong RS \cite{Vestrand14,Troja17}.
-Using a series of numerical methods to solve the dynamics of an FS–RS system proposed in previous works \cite{Beloborodov06,Uhm11,Geng14,Geng16,AiZhang21}, we relate the contribution of the RS emission in the early afterglow to the magnetization parameter of the GRB jet, i.e., $\sigma = B_0^2/(4 \pi \rho_0 c^2)$, where both the magnetic field $B_0$ and the fluid density $\rho_0$ are defined in the comoving frame of the fluid.
+When a jet interacts with its surrounding medium, two shocks develop simultaneously, one propagating outward into the external medium (the ``forward shock''; FS) and the other traveling backward into the jet (the ``reverse shock''; RS).
+Consequent bright optical flashes of the RS in the early episode are predicted theoretically \cite{Meszaros97,Meszaros99,Sari99,ZhangB03,Fan04}, though the early optical afterglows of a few GRBs have shown evidence for an additional emission component arising from a strong RS \cite{Vestrand14,Troja17}.
+Using a series of numerical methods to solve the dynamics of an FS–RS system proposed in previous work \cite{Beloborodov06,Uhm11,Geng14,Geng16,AiZhang21}, we relate the contribution of RS emission in the early afterglow to the magnetization parameter of the GRB jet, i.e., $\sigma = B_0^2/(4 \pi \rho_0 c^2)$, where both the magnetic field $B_0$ and the fluid density $\rho_0$ are defined in the comoving frame of the fluid.
 A set of numerical multi-wavelength light curves from the FS-RS system are given in Figure \ref{fig:Early-Afterglow}.
 The emerging RS emission renders early-stage light curves that deviate from those produced in the simple external shock scenario.
 Meanwhile, our results show that the RS emission is a significant contribution for ejecta with $\sigma$ over the range of 0.1--1, and is dominated over by the FS emission otherwise.
-This is because at an early stage, the weak magnetic field inhibits the synchrotron radiation for $\sigma \ll 1$, whereas the strong magnetic field acts as a relaxant that weakens the RS itself for $\sigma > 1$.
+This is because at an early stage, the weak magnetic field inhibits synchrotron radiation for $\sigma \ll 1$, whereas the strong magnetic field acts as a relaxant that weakens the RS itself for $\sigma > 1$.
 Therefore, observations of a substantial sample of early afterglows will constrain $\sigma$ of GRB jets with statistical significance.